-Home to the Kaqchikel Maya and a strong German influence Tecpán Guatemala is a mountain-top city with a layered history.
+Home to the Kaqchikel Maya and a strong Swiss-German influence Tecpán Guatemala is a mountain-top city with a layered history.

-Below Tecpan are the barrancos of Patzún, a sprawling web of spidery and steep eroded canyons.
+Below Tecpan lie the barrancos of Patzún, a sprawling web of spidery and steep eroded canyons.
 The riding here is high, dry and varied.
 Linking long descents you can connect to the lake with over 2000m (6500ft) of downhill.

 The climate in Tecpán Guatemala is perfect for mountain biking and is characterized by cool mornings – at or near freezing warming to daytime highs of 16°C (65°F)